Priyanka writes to UP CM, seeks relief for middle class from COVID impact | Education

 Instead of leaving the people to fend for themselves in these difficult situations, the government needs to take some public welfare steps and provide relief to the people, she said.

+Later, in a tweet, Priyanka Gandhi said the middle class is grappling with rising inflation, ''loot'' by private hospitals, electricity bills, school fees and traders reeling under lockdown.

+Many people had to take steps such as taking loans, breaking fixed deposits and withdrawing money from provident funds, she said, adding that she has written to the Uttar Pradesh chief minister to provide relief to the middle class.

-In her letter to Adityanath, Priyanka Gandhi made five suggestions for providing relief to the people of the state.
+In her letter, Priyanka Gandhi made five suggestions for providing relief to the people of the state.

 She pointed out that while private sector hospitals have played a big role in the pandemic, there have also been complaints from across the state of private hospitals charging a hefty amount for treatment from the people.
 Priyanka Gandhi urged the chief minister to sit with the representatives of private hospitals so that people-friendly prices can be fixed according to the medical facilities provided.